Difference Between Acetone and MEK

 What is MEK?

 MEK is a fast-evaporating liquid solvent found in printing inks, adhesives, and surface coatings.
 It is a white liquid solvent that is highly volatile and related to acetone.
-It has a strong acetone-like odor and is sweet.
+It has a strong acetone-like odour and is sweet.
 MEK is commercially produced from n-buttes in a metal-catalyzed hydrogenation reaction via a fast 2-butanol formulation.
 It is a frequent component in varnishes and glues.
-It is typically employed as a component of a mixture of organic solvents.
+It is employed as a component of a mixture of organic solvents.
 It is found in a vast array of natural products.

 Main Differences Between Acetone and MEK